Generating simple near-bipartite bricks: Abstract

 \section{Abstract}

 A {\it brick} is a $3$-connected graph such that the graph obtained from it by deleting any two distinct vertices has a perfect matching.
 A brick $G$ is {\it near-bipartite} if it has a pair of edges $\alpha$ and $\beta$ such that $G-\{\alpha,\beta\}$ is bipartite and matching covered; examples are $K_4$ and the triangular prism~$\overline{C_6}$.
-The significance of near-bipartite bricks arises from the theory of ear decompositions of matching covered graphs.
+The significance of near-bipartite bricks arises from the theory of ear decompositions of {\mcg}s.

 The object of this paper is to establish a generation procedure which is specific to the class of simple near-bipartite bricks.
 In particular, we prove that every simple near-bipartite brick $G$ has an edge~$e$ such that the graph obtained from $G-e$ by contracting each edge that is incident with a vertex of degree two is also a simple near-bipartite brick, unless $G$ belongs to any of eight well-defined infinite families.
 This is a refinement of the brick generation theorem of Norine and Thomas \cite{noth07} which is appropriate for the restricted class of near-bipartite bricks.